 One of the other things that I always make when we have an extra zucchini are a few batches of zucchini cookies.
 I love creating yummy dessert recipes to use up extra zucchini because it really does make baked goods taste so good.

 Hopefully you need another zucchini recipe because these banana zucchini cookies are one of the best zucchini desserts you will ever make.

-This zucchini banana cake is one of my all time favorite zucchini recipes, so I added those flavors to one of my chocolate chip cookies recipe.
+This zucchini banana cake and banana zucchini bread are some of my all time favorite zucchini recipes, so I added those flavors to one of my chocolate chip cookies recipe.
 The result was the most delicious and puffy banana bread cookie.